The price of gas has been rising, and recent geopolitical events only threaten to make a bad situation worse.

 You saunter up to the pump, see the rewards program prompt on the little screen and ignore it.
 Big mistake.

-Several big retailers offer discounts if you utilize their rewards programs, usually based on how much money you spend with them.
-Money Talks News has looked at seven gas rewards programs from Kroger, Safeway, BP, Exxon, Shell, Speedway and Cub Foods.
+Several big grocery and gas station chains offer discounts if you utilize their rewards programs, usually based on how much money you spend with them.
 If you are a regular shopper at these stores and you aren’t signed up, you’re wasting money.

 5. Buying gas on weekends

-Avoid the pumps on Fridays, Saturdays and Sundays, the days when fuel merchants jack up fuel prices the most, Money Talks News reports.
-Mondays are the cheapest days to buy gas in 30 states.
-GasBuddy’s chart lists the best days and worst days to buy gas in all 50 states and Washington, D.C.
+Avoid the pumps on Thursdays and Wednesdays, the days when fuel merchants jack up fuel prices the most, Money Talks News reports.
+Mondays are the cheapest days to buy gas in 17 states.

 6. Failing to shop around